jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 While this works, because we can inject Test Doubles into `MyFeatureApp`, it leaves me a bit unsatisfied.
 Do we even need a Singleton?
 A Configurer only injects one instance anyway.
 The only reason to implement a Singleton would be to ensure that there’s only one instance across multiple Configurers that are injecting the single-instance domains, such as Databases, File Systems and other external dependencies.
 Since [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) injects a single instance into the application, Singleton feels a bit redundant in that case.

 # Internal State
 Singleton instances can have state.
 But since there's one instance for all clients, the state needs to apply to all.
 For example, a Print Spooler Singleton might contain the printer queue.
 Therefore, if multiple clients submitted jobs to be printed, then they would be queued until printed.
-There might even be a method to obtain the list of jobs currently the queue, and any client that requested the print queue would see all jobs that had been submitted.
+There might even be a method to obtain the list of jobs currently in the queue, and any client that requested the print queue would see all jobs that had been submitted.

 ## You Did What?
 Why?
 A Real World Cautionary Tale
 I worked on a [middleware](https://en.wikipedia.org/wiki/Middleware) project for about twenty years ago, which was to be used by hundreds if not thousands of developers creating applications that would run upon our middleware platform.
 Our middleware was a bespoke super-charged operating system.
-It extended beyond typical operating system features by providing Communications, Fault Management, among other supporting featuress as a single cohesive platform for our domain-specific application developers.
+It extended beyond typical operating system features by providing Communications, Fault Management, among other supporting features as a single cohesive platform for our domain-specific application developers.

 We were encouraged to use our own product within the middleware with the only restriction that we could not reference any code that was higher than our code in the architecture stack for our middleware.